jpatanooga/Metronome/README.md

 Metronome is a suite of parallel iterative algorithms that run natively on Hadoop's Next Generation YARN platform.

 * Based directly on work we did with [Knitting Boar](https://github.com/jpatanooga/KnittingBoar) and [IterativeReduce] (https://github.com/emsixteeen/IterativeReduce)
+	* Parallel Neural Networks
+	* Parallel linear regression
     * Parallel logistic regression
+    * Parallel K-means
     * Scales linearly with input size
     * Built on top of BSP-style computation framework "Iterative Reduce" (Hadoop / YARN)
-    * Uses Mahout's implementation of Stochastic Gradient Descent (SGD) as basis for worker process
-* Linear Regression package can produce a linear regression model off large amounts of data

 * Packaged in a new suite of parallel iterative algorithms called Metronome
     * 100% Java, ASF 2.0 Licensed, on github